paypal/paypalhttp_dotnet/README.md

 ```

 ## License
-BraintreeHttp-dotnet is open source and available under the MIT license.
+BraintreeHttp-Dotnet is open source and available under the MIT license.
 See the [LICENSE](./LICENSE) file for more information.

 ## Contributing
 Pull requests and issues are welcome.
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.